 THE TAMING OF THE SHREW

 Infamous for her "intolerable" disposition, Katherina Minola is supremely confident that no man will ever place a ring on her finger – that is, until she meets Petruchio!
-As their verbal sparring quickly becomes physical, the two begin to test each other's resolve and ultimately, their love.
+As their verbal sparring quickly becomes physical, the two test each other's resolve and ultimately, their love.

 You guys did a terrific job!
 I have to say that Taming of the Shrew was hilarious.
 The actors did an awesome job and I loved how physical it was!